Dystopia is a video work derived from Aristarkh Chernyshev's 2018 project Toxic assets.

-This new “residential” housing is basically overnight storage for consumer bodies that go to work every morning in order to expand their consum-er options that await them in the nearest temple of Consumption in the evening or on weekends.
+The new “residential” housing shown in the work is basically overnight storage for consumer bodies that go to work every morning in order to expand their consumer options, which await them in the nearest temple of Consumption in the evening or on weekends.

 Accumulating possessions grow too costly to store and ultimately turn into a briefcase without a handle, or what is called a “toxic asset.”
 According to post-consumerism, the escape from this situation is in consumption relieved of a material good and, again, the options abound: rentals, subscriptions, networks for shared use of things or housing without transfer of property titles.

 Post-consumerism is a new, “green” consumerism; it is an old, stale product in a new shiny package.